 Now that you understand what it takes to succeed in software sales, you can begin to explore more lucrative positions, like closing and managing roles.
 Most BDRs/SDRs will become Account Executives, another quota-carrying position that’s in charge of closing new revenue for the company.
 Some reps will choose to go into account management as a CSM, especially if they’re tired of hustling to meet a quota.

-Below are some roles and job descriptions for those in the middle of their software sales career:
+Below are some roles and job descriptions for those in the middle of their tech sales career:

 - SMB Account Executive: Hold discovery calls.
 Deliver presentations and live product demos.
 Handle objections.
 You’ll sell to businesses with fewer than 100 employees.